Procedural Direction WC3 – Presidential appeals and questions of law

 Leave by the President

-58. The President will usually determine the application on the papers.
-If the matter proceeds to telephone conference or hearing the parties will be informed by way of notice.
+59. The President will usually determine the application on the papers.
+If the matter proceeds to an online conference (via audio or audio-visual link) or hearing the parties will be informed by way of notice.
 If the matter proceeds to hearing it is expected that the parties’ legal representatives will attend before the Commission.
-A hearing can be conducted in person or via audiovisual link, as the circumstances dictate.
+A hearing can be conducted in person or via audio-visual link, as the circumstances dictate.

 Proceedings before the member